Why we need to combine floating offshore wind and green hydrogen production

 by Anne Haase, Renewables Director, Aquaterra Energy

-This winter, wildly fluctuating access to gas is having an acute impact on energy poverty.
+Last winter, wildly fluctuating access to gas had an acute impact on energy poverty.
 However, for many global citizens, energy poverty is a daily struggle.
 In fact, 840 million people live without access to electricity, and hundreds of millions more experience frequent outages.
 We need a vast supply of affordable renewable electricity to extend access to the world’s unserved and underserved population.
 Could green hydrogen production coupled with floating offshore wind be the panacea?

 From demonstration project to panacea